 Ask a few KPI based question during testing

 The digital marketing strategy can get tricky.
 It is not only about results and data but also about the human element and experience, the gut feeling as I call it.
 For me, traffic is not only about numbers but also about visitors/humans and each of them is different.
-The data I glean from here tells me more about the UX and visitor behavior which will be a great help to improve upon at a later stage.
-End of the day, UX and user behavior are the ones that will define the ROI, domain agnostically, every time.
+The data I glean from here tells me more about the UX and visitor behaviour which will be a great help to improve upon at a later stage.
+End of the day, UX, user intent and user behaviour are the ones that will define the ROI, domain agnostically, every time.

-The step-wise customer journey right from being a visitor to a customer is what a marketing and sales funnel is.
-Though that sounds simple, it is much more complicated due to data analysis and deep learning structures that AI is honing presently.
+The step-wise customer journey right from being a first-time visitor to a customer is what a marketing funnel is about..
+Though it sounds simple, it is complicated due to data analysis and deep learning structures that AI is honing presently.
 The break-down, simply put can be:

-The outreach: Website, landing pages, social media outreach, advertising, video marketing, content marketing, social media posts, and infographics – mostly attractive and useful content, like this one.
+- The outreach: Website, landing pages, social media outreach, advertising, video marketing, content marketing, social media posts, and infographics – mostly attractive and useful content focussed on search intent, like this one.

 The better a marketer is or the better the digital marketing strategy, the funnel will lose its shape slowly and of course, it comes with great tools, expertise, and experience.
 I don’t panic, I just give it some time and the funnel elongates slowly while I keep tweaking the marketing strategy through measurement, analysis, and experience.

 Content marketing is much more than writing wonderful blogs and tweets.
 Content marketing is meant to brand you as an expert in your field and to that end, learning new technologies and tricks to enhance your content is very important, each piece that you produce should inform the reader about something new and happening, not in a nerdy way but in a way that he/she understands.
-Personally, I keep it very simple and straight, obvious no one wants to waste time reading 10 pages and finding out that he/she is no wiser for it.
-Creativity and information are what gets you readership, not long content as Google recommends, sorry, that was not intended to be criticism.
+Personally, I keep it very simple and straight, obvious no one wants to waste time reading 10 pages and finding out that they are no wiser for it.
+Creativity and information that adds real value are what get you readership, not long content as Google recommends, sorry, that was not intended to be criticism.

-Your services could be complicated or your product or technology, but, it is important to tell a story, a story that keeps the reader engrossed, so value and quality are the hallmarks of content marketing and not volumes as many many marketers still like to believe, no offense to anyone, everyone to themselves.
+Your services could be complicated or your product or technology, but, it is important to tell a story.
+A story that keeps the reader engrossed, so value and quality are the hallmarks of content marketing and not volumes as many marketers still like to believe, no offence intended towards anyone, everyone to themselves.